 Mel Grant, Au.D.

-Mel Grant is a board certified audiologist and currently serves as president and clinical director of Audiology and Speech Pathology, Inc. She is past chairman of the Audiology Standards Committee for the Florida Speech Language and Hearing Association and the Private Practice Committee for the Florida Speech Language and Hearing Association; and a member of the Florida Speech Language and Hearing Association, the Florida Academy of Audiology and the American Audiology Association.
-Grant developed and operated the Burlington Community Health Center Hearing Clinic, providing equipment, support and guidance to clinical providers and consultation in the provision of audiological services ot health centers and clients.
-She earned her master's and doctoral degrees in Audiology from the University of Florida, and a bachelor's degree in Speech Pathology and Audiology from Ithaca College.
-Grant serves as a pro bono consultant for a hearing technology company, providing product development feedback and advice and beta testing new products; and also volunteers with Bike Recycle North.
+Mel Grant is a board-certified audiologist who served as president and clinical director of Audiology and Speech Pathology, Inc. He is past chairman of the Audiology Standards Committee for the Florida Speech Language and Hearing Association and the Private Practice Committee for the Florida Speech Language and Hearing Association.
+He is also a member of the Florida Speech Language and Hearing Association, the Florida Academy of Audiology and the American Audiology Association.
+Grant developed and operated the Burlington Community Health Center Hearing Clinic, providing equipment, support and guidance to clinical providers and consultation in providing audiological services to health centers and clients.
+He earned his master's and doctoral degrees in Audiology from the University of Florida and a bachelor's degree in Speech Pathology and Audiology from Ithaca College.
+Grant is a pro bono consultant for a hearing technology company, providing product development feedback and advice, beta-testing new products, and volunteering with Bike Recycle North.

 Retired Marketing Executive

 Brian Harwood is a Waterbury native with a dual career in radio and television broadcasting and marketing.
 He founded an advertising agency in Stowe in 1976, which still exists as HMC in Richmond.
-He began his radio career at WDEV in Waterbury in 1954, and maintained an on-air presence in 2012.
-He has served on several non-profit boards, and is currently a member of the VNA, UVM College of Nursing and Health Sciences advisory board, Vermont Life advisory board, and Vermont Symphony board.
+He began his radio career at WDEV in Waterbury in 1954 and maintained an on-air presence in 2012.
+He has served on several non-profit boards and is currently a member of the VNA, UVM College of Nursing and Health Sciences advisory board, Vermont Life advisory board, and Vermont Symphony board.
 Harwood was an aide to former U.S. Representative Dick Mallary.
-He has been board chair of the Northfield Savings Bank, Central Vermont Home Health and Hospice, Vermont Symphony Orchestra and Vermont Public Television; and served as board member of Copley Hospital and chair of the Copley Hospital Foundation.
+He has been board chair of the Northfield Savings Bank, Central Vermont Home Health and Hospice, Vermont Symphony Orchestra and Vermont Public Television; he served as Copley Hospital's board member and chair of the Copley Hospital Foundation.
 He and his wife Janet live in South Burlington.
 They have three grown daughters and three growing grandsons.

 Jane Kaufman, PT, M.Ed., BCIA-PMDB